Why You Feel Exhausted Studying for the Bar Exam

 Simple, right?

-Actually, you already know what to do.
+But you already knew what to do.
 The problem is that you don’t trust yourself enough to do it.

 Reduce the noise and focus on what’s important

-Should you collect a pile of study resources (you can’t even pick from)?
+Should you collect a pile of study resources (that you can’t even pick from)?
 Ask for everyone’s study schedules?
 Join every study group?

 We want a higher signal-to-noise ratio and lower bloat.
 Sometimes you do have to try different things to know what works well for you.

-What is the right thing for you?
-It’s one that helps you understand and retain the material and answer questions correctly.
+What is the right approach for you?
+It’s whatever helps you understand and retain the material and answer questions correctly.
+Instead of hunting for the best strategy, find the right one.

 As you find out what works for you, be discerning about how you allocate your limited time and energy and what introduces noise in your study system.

-It’s our mental energy that becomes a bottleneck.
+It’s actually our mental energy, focus, and stamina that become bottlenecks.
 When you’re exhausted, you can’t do anything even if you have the time.

-What are some ways to focus on what’s important?
+What are some ways to save yourself the mental exhaustion?

 1) Know highly tested topics